-Chemistry 102 laboratory provides students with the opportunity to become familiar with basic scientific techniques such as spectroscopy, titration and separation while using observation and measurement to verify scientific principles.
-This one credit hour laboratory course accompanies Chemistry 101 - Chemistry: A Molecular Science (CAMS).
-CH 102 is a separate course, for which students receive a separate grade.
-In the lecture course, mathematical calculations are held to a minimum while concepts and trends are emphasized.
-In the laboratory course, we will follow this same philosophy as much as possible, but more calculations will inevitably be utilized in order to demonstrate the concepts and trends.
-Although the topics covered in this course follow the same general order as the CH 101 textbook, this lab course is not meant to follow the lecture course on a day-by-day basis.
+Chemistry 202 laboratory provides students with the opportunity to become familiar with quantitative scientific techniques such as spectroscopy, titration, and calorimetry while using observation and measurement to verify scientific principles.
+This one credit hour laboratory course accompanies Chemistry 201 - Chemistry: A Quantitative Science (CAQS).
+CH 202 is a separate course, for which students receive a separate grade.
+Although the topics covered in this course follow the same general order as the CH 201 textbook, this lab course is not meant to follow the lecture course on a day-by-day basis.
 It is also not just a supplement to the lecture.
 Please consult your lab manual and the lab website often for additional information on the topics covered in lab.